 Flare effects can be embraced, avoided, or removal can be attempted.
-Removal is sometimes very challenging and, in some cases, flare effects can be quite destructive to image quality.
-A lens' ability to suppress flare is a distinguishing factor.
+Removal is sometimes challenging.
+A lens's ability to suppress flare is a distinguishing factor.

 The image below is a 100% crop taken from the extreme top-right corner of an EOS 5Ds R frame.